An interactive look at young carers' lives

 The House of Lords have voted to keep measuring child poverty following our campaign.

-Our policy adviser writes of the issues and sometimes harrowing conditions young migrants face, and what we can do to help them
+Our policy adviser writes about the response to a televeision programme featuring Roma families living in the UK, and what we can do to support them

 Make a resolution to get tough this year